EI2030/Low-power-E-Paper-OS/README.md

 https://www.vance.senate.gov/press-releases/senator-vance-slams-biden-commerce-secretary-over-woke-diversity-mandates/

+https://www.blog.baldengineering.com/2024/10/intel-sets-record-with-2d-tmd.html seem like Intel finally disclosed some IP- probably because they haven't revealed anything and expected to get funding for nothing.
+Now of course others are going to try to copy this.
+But at least the taxpayer isn't treated like a complete idiot.

 Interesting to see Congress criticizing Intel.
 Here's an idea, Intel, restart your Quark series of processors.
 But this time, include more than 0KB of RAM!

 https://www.msn.com/en-us/video/money/why-are-chip-competitors-trying-to-takeover-intel/vi-AA1rWvBZ As news-buzzy as these stories are, neither Qualcomm nor ARM are likely to be able to purchase any part of Intel, due to CHIPS contingencies: https://www.electronicsweekly.com/uncategorised/intel-to-get-chips-act-funds-by-year-end-but-must-not-sell-units-to-arm-qualcomm-2024-09/